CloudCannon/documentation/_ssl/letsencrypt.md

 ### Installing certbot

-If you have previously installed an older version of [certbot](https://certbot.eff.org/about/) or the letsencryptclient, run `rm -fr ~/.local/share/letsencrypt` to clear conflicting data.
+If you have previously installed an older version of [certbot](https://certbot.eff.org/about/) or the letsencryptclient, run `rm -rf ~/.local/share/letsencrypt` to clear conflicting data.
 {: .info}

 ~~~bash